andrewabest/andrewbestdotcom/content/posts/how-to-not-suck-at-mentoring.md

 ---
 title: "How To Not Suck At Mentoring"
 date: 2020-07-12T20:00:00+10:00
-draft: true
+draft: false
 ---

 This post is one of a collaborative pair of posts produced by my good friend and Ruby afficionado [Rachael Goodenough](https://twitter.com/RacheGoodo) and myself.

-Please make sure to read [Rachael's Post]() before mine to get the full story 😀
+Please make sure to read [Rachael's Post](https://medium.com/@rachaelgoodenough/how-to-be-a-great-mentee-a01b0c82a5f2) before mine to get the full story 😀

 # Introduction